CodeYourFuture/Module-Databases/E-Commerce-API/readme.md

 1. As a user, I want to delete an existing customer only if they do not have any orders.
 1. As a user, I want to view all orders with their items for a specific customer, including order references, dates, product names, unit prices, suppliers, and quantities.

+**These user stories describe the API.
+Do not build a front end or database.**

 ## Acceptance Criteria

 - [ ] Each user story has an accompanying unit test